AmericanPhilosophicalSociety/RevCityDocs/metadataguidelines.md

 Slavery | Slavery was a central facet of life in the thriving port of Philadelphia.
 Learn more about the experiences of bondspeople, and those who enslaved them, during the Revolution through receipts of sale, fugitive notices, advertisements, and other primary sources.
 Waging the War | The Revolutionary War was, after all, a violent confrontation.
 Learn more about the details of military engagements , the execution of campaigns, and the spread of news from the battlefront to those back home.

+**Example:** See The Revolutionary City Portal [theme page](https://therevolutionarycity.org/taxonomy/vocab/theme_list) for examples of the types of material under each theme.